bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 operations, the number of group operations involved in scalar multiplication has not been reduced in the curves considered for IETF use.
-Using curves with efficiently computable endomorphisms reduces the number of group operations by enabling scalars to be recoded in shorter forms.
-By using curves over quadratic extensions there are more endomorphism families to pick from, and the field operations become more efficient compared to prime fields of the same size.The field GF((2^127-1)^2) offers extremely efficient arithmetic as the modulus is a Mersenne prime.
-Together these improvements substantially reduce computation time compared to other proposed Diffie-Hellman key exchanges.
+Using curves with efficiently computable endomorphisms reduces the number of group operations by turning one long scalar multiplication into the sum of two multiplications by scalars of half the length, which can be evaluated more efficiently.

+By using curves over quadratic extensions there are more endomorphism families to pick from, and the field operations become more efficient compared to prime fields of the same size.
+With more distinct endomorphisms it becomes possible to divide scalars into four parts.
+The field GF((2^127-1)^2) offers extremely efficient arithmetic as the modulus is a Mersenne prime.
+Together these improvements substantially reduce computation time compared to other proposed Diffie-Hellman key exchanges, but it was not possible to combine them all, as the demand for two distinct endomorphisms significantly restricts the curves that can be used.

 As described in {{Curve4Q}}, Curve4Q is the only known elliptic curve that permits a four dimensional decomposition over the highly